 It should go without saying—stay away from high-sugar cereals.
 Sure, we love ‘em, but they aren’t exactly great for healthy emergency food.
 Get them as a treat for normal times, but keep the healthy whole-grain options for survival situations.

-Fortified Milk Powder contains all of the essential nutrients that regular milk has to offer, but will last for up to 25 years.
+Fortified milk powder contains all of the essential nutrients that regular milk has to offer, but will last for up to 25 years.
 It does not require refrigeration, so it makes a great addition to your healthy emergency food supply.

-Infants require a whole slew of nutrients to grow up healthy and strong, so if you have an infant, baby food and formula will be an essential part of your food storage.
+Infants require a whole slew of nutrients to grow healthy and strong, so if you have an infant, baby food and formula will be an essential part of your food storage.

 No little ones in the house?
 Adults can also benefit from the nutrients that baby foods provide.

 An average jar of baby food has around 50-100 calories, so this can be a handy option to tide you over until your next full meal.
 This will also help your healthy survival food supply last longer.

 If they are good enough for professional athletes, they are good enough for your healthy emergency food supply, right?